merenlab/merenlab.org/software/anvio/help/programs/anvi-script-compute-ani-for-fasta/index.md

   display: true
 ---

-Run ANI between contigs in a single FASTA file..
+Run ANI between contigs in a single FASTA file.

 See **[program help menu](../../../vignette#anvi-script-compute-ani-for-fasta)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.